Ballal65/FastAPI-SQLite-React-Tabler-CRUD-Template-Without-authentication/README.md

 ```

 ## Description
 The screenshot shows Dashboard.js, which uses VendorTable.js to display the table.
-When you click Add vendor, the VendorModal.js modal shows up, which is used to create a vendor.
+When you click Add Vendor, the VendorModal.js modal shows up, which is used to create a vendor.
 The same modal is used to edit the selected vendor.
 ConfirmModal.js modal opens when you click the delete button for a vendor.
 I haven't added pagination yet.
 Ignore the header.
 It is a sample header that we can use for other projects.
 The header shows the favicon from the public/favicon folder.
+The HTML code written in the front end is based on the Tabler theme.
+To learn more about tabler visit `https://tabler.io/admin-template`

 ![Frontend Screenshot](https://github.com/Ballal65/FastAPI-SQLlite-React-Tabler--CRUD-Template-Without-authentication/blob/main/Frontend%20Screenshot.png)